dustinramirez322/ansible-raspberrypi-playbooks/README.md

 # ansible-raspberrypi-playbooks
 These are playbooks I use in to manage raspberry pi and other single board computers.

-They are being executed from a Raspberry Pi 3B+ running Fedora 34.
+They are being executed from a Raspberry Pi 4 running Ubuntu.

-These have been tested against raspberry pis running several different OSs as well as against the rock pi-s single board computer running debian based OSs.
+These have been tested against raspberry pis running several different OSs, the rock pi-s single board computer running debian based OSs, and LattePanda running Suse..

 Example inventory is included and should be edited to manage your devices.